 The comutation interactions between each KRAS allele and every other mutated gene were investigated using a one-sided Fisher’s exact test of association to identify increased rates of comutation and a test for mutual exclusivity proposed by Leiserson et al.40 to identify reduced rates of comutation (Supplementary Table 8).
+To reduce the number of false positive interactions, multiple filters were applied to restrict which genes were tested, including only testing for increased or reduced comutation interactions with genes mutated in at least 1% or 2% of tumor samples of a cancer type, respectively (see Methods for complete details).
+A p-value cutoff of 0.01 was used to determine which interactions were statistically significant.
+Many of the comutation interactions identified from this allele-specific analysis were not identified from an analysis that disregarded the KRAS allele (Supplementary Fig. 5).
 The result of the comutation analysis on COAD tumors was a weakly connected network of the KRAS alleles with only a few genes linking the alleles together (Fig. 3a).
-These linking genes tended to be well-studied cancer genes such as BRAF, APC, and TP53.
+These linking genes tended to be well-studied cancer genes such as BRAF (primarily V600E mutations), APC (mostly nonsense truncating mutations), and TP53 (primarily mutations found in the sequence encoding the DNA binding domain of the protein).
 Contrary to a common assumption, while KRAS and TP53 were frequently found mutated in the same tumor, there was a detectable reduction in comutation between TP53 with KRAS G12D and G13D compared to the rest of the alleles (Fig. 3b).

 Consistent with the idea that each allele is functionally distinct, a substantial number of genes comutated with just one KRAS allele.
-To gain functional insight into the network, genes known to physically interact with K-RAS 16, signal up- or downstream of K-RAS 41,42, or are known oncogenes43,44 were extracted (Fig. 3b).
+To gain functional insight into the network, genes known to physically interact with K-RAS 16, signal up- or downstream of K-RAS 41,42, or are known oncogenes or tumor suppressor genes 43,44 were extracted (Fig. 3b).
 Several KRAS alleles had reduced comutation with NRAS and BRAF and increased comutation with APC and PIK3CA, interactions that have been previously documented 34,36,37,45–52.
+Similarly to KRAS, PIK3CA mutations tend to occur in several hotspots, each likely having slightly different effects on hyperactivation of the protein.
+However, specifically testing for comutation between KRAS alleles and the most common PIK3CA mutations did not reveal any strong preferences for particular activating PIK3CA mutations.

 Some novel interactions included increased comutation of PORCN with KRAS A146T, MTOR with G12C, and SMAD4 with G12V.
-52–54Further, several of the alleles showed enrichment for cellular functions in their comutation networks (Fig. 3c).
+KRAS G12V had an increased rate of comutation with TCF7L2, which encodes TCF4, a regulator of Wnt signaling often dysregulated in COAD 52–54, specifically the R488C mutation.
+Further, several of the alleles showed enrichment for cellular functions in their comutation networks (Fig. 3c).
 One of the strongest effects was an enrichment in the G12D comutation network of interactors with YWHAZ, a 14-3-3 scaffolding protein implicated in modulating many interactions including the activity of Rho guanine nucleotide exchange factor 7 on RAC1 in phagocytosis and cell adhesion 55.
 Also, genes involved in the Hippo and Wnt signaling, key pathways in COAD, were enriched in the comutation networks of KRAS G12V.
 The comutation network of the G13D allele was enriched for genes implicated in apoptosis and senescence.
 Additional genes of interest that had comutation interactions with KRAS G12D are shown in Fig. 3d and e.
 These include increased comutation with AMER1, a negative regulator of Wnt signaling 56,57.